local-projects/ofxApp/readme_LP_OSX.md

 ![](ReadMeImages/linkWith.PNG)

 `ofxAppDebug.a` should then show up listed as a *"Link Binary With Libraries"*, as well as OpenFrameworks.
-This makes Xcode link your project's source code with ofxApp's static lib.
+This makes Xcode link your project's source code with ofxApp's static lib, so that you don't need to include any of the dependencies that `ofxApp` has (ie ofxRemoteUI, etc) inside your project.
+They are already compiled within the ofxApp Xcode project, and your project will just link against that.

 #### 7. Remove "Header Search Path" overrides